jmamadeu/jmamadeu/README.md

 ## About Me

-- 🔭 I’m currently working on: My new app, that's basically a recipe app to you save, share and find great food recipes. [see here](https://github.com/jmamadeu/sepicer)
+- 🔭 I’m currently working on: My new app, that's basically a recipe app to you save, share and find great food recipes. [see here](https://github.com/jmamadeu/sepicer).
-- 🤔 What I want to learn next: Blockchain, Start Contracts, Solidity
+- 🤔 What I want to learn next: Blockchain, Start Contracts, Solidity.
-- 📫 How to reach me: [Twitter](https://twitter.com/jmamadeu) or [Linkedin](https://www.linkedin.com/in/jmamadeu/) the links are above.
+- 📫 How to reach me: [Twitter](https://twitter.com/jmamadeu) or [Linkedin](https://www.linkedin.com/in/jmamadeu/).
-- 😄 Pronouns: he/his
+- 😄 Pronouns: he/his.

 ## 🔧 Tools I Like To Use